and movement parameters control by means of inertial navigation methods

 - with analytical or calculated vertical loop;

-- with inertial calculation of vertical loop;
+- with the inertial calculation of vertical loop;

-- by presence of steady platform:
+- by the presence of steady platform:

 - with steady gyro or astro platform;

-- without steady platform, etc.
+- without a steady platform, etc.

 Classical inertial navigation systems are quite complex and expensive.
 Their lifetime is shorter than that of standard gyro instruments.
 For the purpose of inertial navigation system stable operation it is necessary to provide initial coordinates and velocity data and to perform orientation of inertial measuring instruments prior to starting the system.
 Simplicity and reliability of inertial navigation system measurements are attributed to several factors: